zero9178/GNU-Toolchain-for-Windows/README.md

     * Default windows version of 0x601 (Windows 7)
     * MSVCRT Runtime instead of ucrt (Needed by e.g. Golang compiler)
     * Builds of winpthreads and winstorecompat

+If you have any problems with the configuration used or are in need of any additional options and settings feel free to open an issue.

 All binaries are either fully relocatable or only have a dependency on libwinpthread-1.dll.
 For GCC to function it requires the folder it's located in (the bin folder) to be in the system PATH.